-- (a) The Clerk shall be the Clerk of the Council.
-The Clerk He-shall give notice of its meetings, attend all meetings of the Council and shall keep a permanent journal of its proceedings in the English language.
-The ClerkHe shall keep a record of all ordinances, resolutions and actions of the Council. - (b) The ClerkHe shall have power to administer all oaths required by State law, this Charter and the ordinances of the City. - (c) The ClerkHe shall be custodian of the City seal and shall affix it to all documents and instruments requiring the seal and shall attest to the same.
-The ClerkHe shall also be custodian of all papers, documents and records pertaining to the City, the custody of which is not otherwise provided for by this Charter.
+(a) The Clerk shall be the Clerk of the Council.
+He shall give notice of its meetings, attend all meetings of the Council and shall keep a permanent journal of its proceedings in the English language.
+He shall keep a record of all ordinances, resolutions and actions of the Council.

+- (b) He shall have power to administer all oaths required by State law, this Charter and the ordinances of the City. - (c) He shall be custodian of the City seal and shall affix it to all documents and instruments requiring the seal and shall attest to the same.
+He shall also be custodian of all papers, documents and records pertaining to the City, the custody of which is not otherwise provided for by this Charter.
 All records of the City shall be public and the Clerk and other officers entrusted with such records shall so maintain and keep the same that they may be available to the public at all reasonable times.
-The ClerkHe shall give to the proper officials of the City ample notice of the expiration or termination of any official bonds, franchises, contracts or agreements to which the City is a party. - (d) The ClerkHe shall at all times cooperate with the City Manager and provide such information and reports and perform such duties as are requested by the City Manager, so long as they are not inconsistent with the duties of thehis office as herein provided. - (e) The ClerkHe shall certify by his signature all ordinances and resolutions enacted or passed by the Council and perform other duties required of him by State or Federal law, this Charter, the Council and ordinances of the City.
+He shall give to the proper officials of the City ample notice of the expiration or termination of any official bonds, franchises, contracts or agreements to which the City is a party. - (d) He shall at all times cooperate with the City Manager and provide such information and reports and perform such duties as are requested by the City Manager, so long as they are not inconsistent with the duties of his office as herein provided. - (e) He shall certify by his signature all ordinances and resolutions enacted or passed by the Council and perform other duties required of him by State or Federal law, this Charter, the Council and ordinances of the City.